 Do I need to be actively licensed or registered in my profession?

 The regulations on licensure waivers are continuing to evolve.
 New York has made the process of registering to volunteer in New York City very simple and fast.
 The members of our first team were approved within 24 hours of them submitting their credentials.
 We expect many other states will follow New York’s lead, allowing healthcare professionals, even retired ones, to quickly and easily be licensed and approved to volunteer.

-Will I be provided health insurance and liability/malpractice insurance?
+Will I be provided health insurance?